Bolderwood Deer Sanctuary

 Spotting deer in the New Forest isn't always easy, but at Bolderwood Deer Sanctuary there is a purpose built viewing platform overlooking a large meadow area where a herd of fallow deer regularly gather.

 Deer viewing at Bolderwood isn't guaranteed but the herd are fed daily by the local New Forest keeper, between the months of April and September, so the deer are more than happy to remain in the main meadow and are very accustomed to human presence.
+Feeding time can be between noon and 3pm.

 Several of the animals are white, which is quite an uncommon colour for fallow deer to be.
 The platform provides an excellent photo opportunity although a zoom or telephoto lens is a very good idea, if you want close-up shots.